 The Families First Coronavirus Response Act (FFCRA), which passed in March 2020, provided temporary benefit increases up to the maximum allotment for households not already receiving the maximum.
 The CARES Act provided over \$15 billion in additional contingency funding for increased costs associated with the FFCRA provisions, as well as anticipated increased participation in the Supplemental Nutrition Assistance Program (SNAP).
 As provided by the FFCRA and CARES Act, the U.S. Department of Agriculture (USDA) also provided waivers of certain requirements so that nutrition programs could reach families and children while social distancing restrictions were in place.
 The FFCRA also suspended work requirements for non-disabled, childless adults through the month after the end of the COVID-19 public health emergency.
-Funding for SNAP was expanded and increased in the December Appropriations Act.
+Funding for SNAP was expanded and increased in the December Appropriations Act, and these measures were extended in the ARP.

 Recent data have shown that Americans are struggling with food hardship during the pandemic.
 According to the Census Bureau Household Pulse Survey from early February 2021, nearly 11 percent of all adults in the U.S. reported that their household sometimes or often didn't have enough to eat in the prior week.
-As of late March, however, this fraction has fallen to 7.4 percent.
+As of late March, however, after the passage of the ARP, this fraction had fallen to 7.4 percent, and the fraction remains near 8 percent at the end of June.
 Still, both adults in households with children and Black and Latino adults were more likely to report not having enough to eat.
 The most common reason given by these households for not having enough to eat was not being able to afford to buy more food.